Toggle: English / Spanish

 You can ease the stress of illness by joining a support group whose members share common experiences and problems.

-How well patients with vaginal cancer do depends on the stage of disease and the specific type of tumor.
+Outlook for women with vaginal cancer depends on the stage of disease and the specific type of tumor.

 Vaginal cancer may spread to other areas of the body.
 Complications can occur from radiation, surgery, and chemotherapy.